ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 {% include linkedHeading.html heading="Operational emissions - reporting" level=3 %}

-If an organisation needs to report the total company emissions including any technology ones then the task can be reduced to identifying all sites and then getting the electricity usage for them and the carbon intensity at that site.
-When a facility is leased and the organisation isn't directly billed then the overall building electricity bill should be divided up and attributed to each org by a measure such as employee count or square footage - though the latter is better suited to heating costs.
+Firstly consider the simplest case of an organisation that wants to report the total office/facility Scope 2 emissions including any technology specific ones without breaking these out.
+In this case the task can be reduced to identifying all sites, getting the electricity usage for them and applying the carbon intensity at that site.
+When a facility is leased and the organisation isn't directly billed then it's less accurate as the overall building electricity bill must be divided up and attributed to each org by a measure such as employee count or square footage - though the latter is better suited to heating costs.

-When reporting is wanted on technology specifically, e.g.if a CTO is asked to provide the emissions of all the teams and hardware that they are responsible for then the task is more complex and discussed below.
-It is assumed that the ability to monitor power consumption of all devices is not available as this is not common today.
+The discussion below covers the more challenging scenario when reporting is requried on information technology specifically, e.g.if a CTO is asked to provide the emissions of all the teams and hardware that they are responsible for.

 Unlike for the embodied calculation the operational one must take account of the location and the electricity mix at that location including any on-site generators or renewables.

-__Data centres and server rooms__: Assuming only one organisation has equipment in the data centre this should be simple because this is the one case where operational emissions can actually come directly from the building electricity usage.
-Otherwise this is the same as for a server room and the device inventory data must be used to get approximate numbers based on device power use.
+__Data centres and server rooms__: Assuming only one organisation has equipment in a given data centre then in this case the operational emissions can actually come directly from the building electricity usage.
+Otherwise this is the same as for a server room and the device inventory data must be used to get approximate numbers based on device power use.  i.e. take all the devices in the inventory and their power usage at typical utilisation to work out the approximate aggregate energy per month, year or other time period.

 In the section above describing embodied carbon the building, heating, lighting etc for a data centre was out of scope because this standard is designed to help understand and optimise hardware and software.
 Nonetheless, in calculating total operational emissions for a data centre or anything at scale then it is conventional to include this for 2 reasons:
- * It may be tricky to isolate these periphery devices for a data centre where they'll form part of the power draw
+ * It may be tricky to isolate these periphery devices for a data centre where they'll form part of the electricity power draw
- * PUE is typically included when comparing the efficiency of cloud vs on-prem  because it can make a significant difference
+ * PUE is typically published and included when comparing the efficiency of cloud vs on-prem  because it can make a significant difference to energy consumption
-     *  e.g. 1.6 vs 1.2 for example respectively. (but bear in mind there can be negatives like more water usage).
+     *  e.g. 1.6 for older DCs vs 1.2 for cloud.
+(But bear in mind there can be negatives like more water usage).
-     * for embodied carbon there's no equivalent comparison of all the building and facility carbon
+     * but information on building and facility embodied carbon is rarely available and so a PUE like comparison can't be made

 __Office__: This is the most complicated scenario because there may be user laptops, monitors, lighting, heating etc as well as any server and networking hardware for running software.
-An electricity measurement is not practical if you want to specifically provide numbers for a particular device class.
-In this case the device database or approximations should also be employed.
+It's not possible to just look at the electricity usage and so approximations deriving from the device database should be used.

+ To get the power consumption of individual devices  before scaling this out across the estate then the simplest options are to:

+  * carry one-off measurements on representative hardware at representative load can be carried out to get representative numbers
- When approximating power consumption one-off measurements can be used or data sheet information (combined with utilisation if not at max power all the time) and then this can be scaled out to capture the effect of all devices.
+  * use data sheet information, combining with utilisation if devices are not at max power all the time

+See <a href="/information/lifecycle/usage">Usage Emissions</a> for a detailed discussion of calculating the energy usage of individual devices.

+{% include linkedHeading.html heading="Ideal solution" level=4 %}
+The optimal solution to the problem of understanding operational emissions would be that all devices do real time power monitoring and push this information to a central location, e.g. via HTTP.
+This would provide near real time monitoring of the whole estate so all devices and their daily energy is known.
+Unfortunately this is not practical today although modern devices are getting better at power monitoring.

+Even if this were possible it should wouldn't address the next section on reducing emissions unless the software loads running on the specific hardware were also understood.

 {% include linkedHeading.html heading="Reducing operational and embodied emissions" level=3 %}

 <img style="max-width: 650px" class="none" alt="" src="/assets/images/estate/business_services_breakdown.png" />

 In order to go beyond reporting and improve emissions it is necessary not just to to map out the hardware infrastructure owners but also the owners of the software running on the hardware because improvements can come from better software implementations as well as procuring more efficient hardware.
-In the business IT services diagram earlier, the Business Applications block can be broken down into various services offered by the business that are in turn implemented by particular applications (not shown) that are ultimately owned by particular technology teams who have the responsibility for developing and/or maintaining those applications (or for SaaS own the relationship).
+In the Business IT Services diagram earlier, the Business Applications block can be broken down into various services offered by the business that are in turn implemented by particular applications (not shown) that are ultimately owned by particular technology teams who have the responsibility for developing and/or maintaining those applications (or for SaaS own the relationship).

-With this in mind a more detailed mapping of the on-prem estate can be considered:
+The diagram below presents a more complex mapping that will help understanding of how to reduce emissions rather than just reporting at org or tech function level.

 <img style="max-width: 650px" class="none" alt="" src="/assets/images/estate/on-prem-responsibilities.png" />

-The diagram above presents the more complex mapping where improvement is required rather than just carbon reporting at org or tech function level.
-In this case there can be layers for virtualisation on top of the physical servers and/or clustering and then ultimately the applications belonging to different business application teams.
+ In this case there's layers for virtualisation on top of the physical servers and/or clustering and then the applications belonging to the different business application teams.

-In this case the mapping must also take account of the layers that the Platform teams have added, e.g. a Kubernetes cluster and then the apps.
  Operational and embodied emissions should be assigned to particular apps either directly or indirectly via metrics such as utilisation and memory usage - exactly what to use is out of the scope of the TCS and for individual orgs to decide because it is heavily dependent on implementation.
-The key point for the estate mapping perspective is to relate the emissions to teams at different levels so that they can make improvements. e.g. the Platform team providing higher utilisation via containerisation or application owners with more efficient app code.
+The key point for the estate mapping perspective is to relate the emissions to teams so that they can make improvements. e.g. the Platform team providing higher utilisation via containerisation or application owners running more efficient app code.

 {% include linkedHeading.html heading="Cloud" level=2 %}
 Mapping out the cloud emissions should generally be a lot simpler than for on-prem hardware.
 A typical organisation will have a cloud structure like the following: